 The restriction dossier was developed in a way which is as transparent as possible.
 Stakeholder consultation is fully reported, and so are the results of this consultation.
-The main assumption of this dossier concerns the 0.1 mg/kg threshold.
+The main assumption of this dossier concerns the limit value of 0.1 mg/kg.

 As explained in the previous parts, the clearest health effects related to exposure to DMFu are skin irritation and skin sensitisation.
 As the latter one is a non-threshold effect, it is impossible to determine a safe exposure level.
 Consequently, exposure to DMFu should be avoided whenever it is possible.
 However, for enforcement reasons, the concentration of DMFu cannot be restricted to "0" as no analytical method will be able to certify that no molecule of DMFu is present.
-For this reason, the 0.1 mg/kg threshold was set up in accordance with the limit of quantification of the available analytical methods.
-The relevance of this threshold from a human health perspective is confirmed by toxicological studies as no patient had a positive reaction at this concentration in any of the available studies.
+For this reason, the limit value of 0.1 mg/kg was set up in accordance with the analytical feasibility.
+The relevance of this limit from a human health perspective is confirmed by toxicological studies as no patient had a positive reaction at this concentration in any of the available studies.